cp-dharti-r/tdd-in-golang-with-gin-and-mysql/README.md

 - Go with version go1.20 linux/amd64
 - Mysql

-If not install already, follow [how to install go](https://go.dev/doc/install)
+If not install already, follow [how to install Golang](https://go.dev/doc/install)

 ## Setup

 Following are steps to setup project on local.

-- Clone project from git.
+- Clone this project.

 - Modify database configuration at `main.go` -> `init()` and at `db.go` for testing with your local database credentials.